Chiptunes/weepong/README.md

 - Practice mode with counter.

-Future:
+Future
 =======

--When weeZeel API will be ready, weePong will include an online mode to play with your friends.
+- When weeZeel API will be ready, weePong will include an online mode to play with your friends.